josephineatchaya/Hybrid-Mixed-Noise-Denoising/README.md

 ## 📁 Sample Output Images

-A set of representative results is included in the `sample_images/` folder.
+A set of representative results is included in the `sample images` folder.
 These outputs illustrate the effectiveness of the proposed hybrid denoising framework across various remote sensing datasets.

 ### Included Samples:
 - `Denosied output of Landsat_image.png`